Breadcrumb

 Students explore environmental and social justice issues associated with the region, including conflicts over water rights, natural resource conservation, and issues affecting the Yurok and Karuk communities.

-Students can choose to be a part of this program to learn how sustainability is local and global, while addressing specific case studies in fields like agriculture, clean energy, and climate justice.
+Students in this program will learn how sustainability is local and global, while addressing specific case studies in fields like agriculture, clean energy, and climate justice.
 They will explore how animals, plants, and human beings are all interconnected while learning how to build and support a sustainable future.

 Eligibility: Computer Science, Data Science, Geospatial Science & Technology, Mathematics, and Software Engineering